hardikajani/taskmanagementapp/README.md

 # Client Side Setup

-## Environment variables
-First, create the environment variables file `.env` in the client folder.
-The `.env` file contains the following environment variables:

-- VITE_APP_BASE_URL = `http://localhost:8800` #Note: Change the port 8800 to your port number.
-- VITE_APP_FIREBASE_API_KEY = `Firebase api key`

 ## Steps to run client

-1. Navigate into the client directory `cd client`.
+1. Navigate into the frontend directory `cd frontend`.
 2. Run `npm i` or `npm install` to install the packages.
-3. Run `npm start` to run the app on `http://localhost:3000`.
+3. Run `npm run dev` to run the app on `http://localhost:5173`.
-4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. Open [http://localhost:5173](http://localhost:5173) to view it in your browser.